Weissensee Studios: 9-12 Franz Josef-Straße

 Before the war the German branch of Éclair (Deutsche Éclair) in Berlin had been run by Pommer's British friend Joe Powell.
 As noted previously, all the assets of foreign film production firms were confiscated by the German government soon after the start of the war, including Gaumont, Pathé and Éclair.
 Despite his being stationed at the front, Pommer (or his associates) along with Fritz Holz made a successful bid for the rights to Éclair's German assets.
 They formed the Decla-Film-Gesellschaft Holz & Co. in February 1915.
 Holz resigned in mid-1915.
 There is a possibility that the nascent Decla made some films at the studio at no. 9 Franz Josef-Straße, with the company being guided by Pommer's wife Gertrud, Erich Morawsky and/or Carl Wilhelm who also directed a number of its early films.
 Among the first 12 films produced by Decla in 1915 are: Der Barbier von Filmersdorf (première, Marmorhaus, June 1915): Der Glaube siegt (Victory of Faith) Sein Seitensprung (His Affair), Die Goldquelle, and O diese Männer, (all 1915).

 Pommer was transferred to the Russian front in 1915, was wounded in the leg, and returned to Berlin in 1916.
 After being released from hospital in summer 1916 he trained recruits before joining Bild- und Filmamt (BuFA) in 1917.
-He was transferred as a sergeant to Rumania in summer 1917, involved in military censorship of stage and film.
+He was transferred as a sergeant to Romania in summer 1917, involved in military censorship of stage and film.

 The studios were bought after the war in 1919 by Film-Atelier GmbH (FAG).
 The owner was Frau Cill-Gottscho of Philadelphia, USA, and the directors were Dr. Lucian Gottscho and Chaskel Eisenberg.
 (Note: For more information, see Continental-Kunstfilm.)
 FAG (Film-Atelier GmbH) may be connected with Joe May's Fema-Film Atelier GmbH (FFAG) which leased the studios at 5-7 Franz Joseph-Straße at around the same time.
 The property seems have been leased or sub-let to Lixie-Film around the same time, by which the studios subsequently became known as the Lixie-Atelier.
 (Note: FAG is listed in Berlin phonebooks as the owner of the property; Lixie shared the same address.
 Furthermore, the Lixie-Atelier is apparently only mentioned in Berlin cinema address books.)